 Assessment and Grading

-Students in the Sposato Graduate School of Education are assessed with a unique combination of traditional assignments as well as their performance as teachers.
+Trainees in the Sposato Graduate School of Education are assessed with a unique combination of traditional assignments as well as their performance as teachers.

-Students in Sposato read and write hundreds of pages, as in traditional graduate programs.
+Trainees in Sposato read and write hundreds of pages, as in traditional graduate programs.
 Final grades are the product of weekly quizzes and a rigorous final exam.
 Yet unlike traditional graduate programs, assessments are uniquely focused on the nitty-gritty details of effective teaching, rather than on broad theories of pedagogy and curriculum design.
 Some of the course assessments challenge residents to examine actual teaching video for evidence of concepts studied in class – for example, to evaluate the impact that a teacher’s movement around the room has on her/his authority with students.
 Other assessments call for residents to craft action plans for how they’ll build relationships with specific students, and construct lesson plans with thorough justifications for why they’re choosing certain teaching techniques.